jkdf2/swe-blog/README.md

-CS 371P Object Oriented Programming Blog
+CS 373 Software Engineering Blog
 ============
-A blog for CS 371P OOP with Professor Downing.
+A blog for CS 373 SWE with Professor Downing.